 Directed cyclic graphs offer certain properties that help model cyclic causal models.
 Given a directed cyclic graph $G = (V,E)$, all nodes on directed cycles passing through node $i \in V$ together form the strongly connected component $SC_G(i) = AN_G(i) \bigcap DE_G(i)$ of $i$ where $AN_G(i)$ and $DE_G(i)$ refers to the ancestors and descendants of node $i \in V$.
 The set of conditional independence entailed in DCG, $G$ is refereed to as independence model $IM(G)$.

 Unlike DAGs, DCGs are not guaranteed to satisfy the Markov property in a general case under $d$-separation.
-Instead, a different notion of separation, called $\sigma$-separation satisfies the Markov property of DCGs~\cite{forre-arxiv17}.
-The $\sigma$-separation criterion is very similar to the $d$-separation criterion where the main difference is $\sigma$-separation has as an additional condition for a non-collider to block a path that it has to point to a node in a different strongly connected component~\cite{mooij-uai20}. $\sigma$-\textit{faithfulness} refers to the property which states that all statistical dependencies found in the distribution generated by a given causal model are entailed by the $\sigma$-separation relationships.
+Instead, a more general notion of separation, called $\sigma$-separation satisfies the Markov property of DCGs~\cite{forre-arxiv17}. $\sigma$-separation states that a non-collider blocks a path only if it points to another node in the path which belongs to a different strongly connected component~\cite{mooij-uai20}. $\sigma$-\textit{faithfulness} refers to the property which states that all statistical dependencies found in the distribution generated by a given causal model are entailed by the $\sigma$-separation relationships.

 \citet{richardson-uai96} show that a class of graphs called Partial Ancestral Graphs (PAG) is a sufficient representation for the equivalence class of cyclic causal models represented by DCGs.
 PAGs have also been shown to be a sufficient representation for causal discovery with cycles and unobserved confounders~\cite{mooij-uai20}.
 Since we are assuming no selection bias for simplicity, we will only discuss directed PAGs (DPAG) in this study.